genesiscommunitysuccess/docs/docs/Operations/commands.md

 ## remap script

-The remap script reads all dictionary files (fields and table definitions) from $GC and remaps the memory resident database accordingly.
+The remap script reads all dictionary files (fields and table definitions) from **$GC** and remaps the memory resident database accordingly.

-It also generates "dao" objects based on our dictionary tables, so we can perform database operations in a type safe way.
+It also generates dao objects based on our dictionary tables, so we can perform database operations in a type safe way.

 Additionally, it will update the Genesis alias store (if running Aerospike or FDB).

-The Aerospike DB layer needs UDFs (User defined functions) to work correctly, and they are also generated at this step.
+The Aerospike DB layer needs UDFs (user defined functions) to work correctly, and they are also generated at this step.

 Syntax: